translate/translate/docs/formats/odf.rst

   <https://github.com/translate/translate/blob/master/translate/storage/odf_shared.py#L23>`_

 More complex tag uses are still needed to extract 100% correctly in some complex cases.
-For more information, see the list of :doc:`issues from testing
+For more information, see the list of :wiki:`issues from testing
 <odf/testing>`.